 Targeted images can help students visualize the concepts they are trying to understand and apply in a course.
-We encourage all SMEs to include images in their lecture materials as long as they help support the content and provide a visual of the content (try to avoid just decorative images).
+We encourage all SMEs to include images in their lesson materials as long as they help support the content and provide a visual of the content (try to avoid just decorative images).

 Your eLearning partner can create custom images for you, or you can find open, free-to-use images online.
 Please find items that have Public Domain or Creative Commons.
 We have included sites below for you to access: